ppstxd/False_Positive_Analysis/README.md

 The notebook guides users through a workflow for spatial data analysis and classification using a Random Forest model in Google Earth Engine (GEE) using GEEmap in Python.
 The goal is to create a mask for the prediction, to exclude mostly false-positive pixels.
  The workflow is organized into three main sections:

+#### Data Source Acknowledgment
+This project uses satellite imagery from the PLANET constellation, provided through the [NICFI](https://university.planet.com/page/tfo) (Norway’s International Climate and Forest Initiative) program.
+I gratefully acknowledge the PLANET-NICFI initiative for making this high-resolution data available, which is essential for the spatial analysis and crop field prediction in this notebook.

 ---

 ## 1. Data Preparation